Profsmith9000/node-lab/docs/Instructions/running-the-node.md

 sidebar_position: 2
 ---

-# Running the Cardano Node
+# Running the Cardano node

-### Acquire the Node
+### Acquiring the node

 There are several options on acquiring the `cardano-node` and `cardano-cli` binaries.

-- Intersect offers pre-compiled static binaries on their cardano-node [releases page](https://github.com/IntersectMBO/cardano-node/releases)
+- Intersect offers pre-compiled static binaries on their Cardano-node [releases page](https://github.com/IntersectMBO/cardano-node/releases)
-- Static or Dynamic binaries may also be built from [source](https://github.com/IntersectMBO/cardano-node)
+- Static or dynamic binaries may also be built from [source](https://github.com/IntersectMBO/cardano-node)

 Neither of these options will work for this workshop however, since Raspberry Pi's run on ARM architecture (aarch64).

 While Raspberry Pi5 single board computers pack a punch for their small size, compiling `cardano-node` and `cardano-cli`from source would likely take the duration of the workshop to complete.

-Also, dynamically compiled binaries require specific libraries (in our case: libsodium, secp256k1, and blst, each of which need to be compiled on their own).
+Also, dynamically-compiled binaries require specific libraries (in our case: libsodium, secp256k1, and blst, each of which need to be compiled on their own).

-So for this workshop we will lean on the gracious efforts of the [Armada Alliance](https://armada-alliance.com/), specifically efforts of ZW3RK pool, who provides statically compiled binaries for aarch64, which means that these should run on most distributions of linux as the dependent libraries are part of the compiled binary.
+So for this workshop we will lean on the gracious efforts of the [Armada Alliance](https://armada-alliance.com/), specifically efforts of ZW3RK pool, who provides statically-compiled binaries for aarch64, which means that these should run on most distributions of Linux as the dependent libraries are part of the compiled binary.

-Let's grab our statically compiled `cardano-node` and `cardano-cli` binaries from a local server (also a Raspberry Pi5) and copy them to the directory we added to our path `/home/n/preview/bin/`
+Let's grab our statically-compiled `cardano-node` and `cardano-cli` binaries from a local server (also a Raspberry Pi5) and copy them to the directory we added to our path `/home/n/preview/bin/`

 ```
 wget http://10.20.20.101:3001/cardano-node -O /home/n/preview/bin/cardano-node
 wget http://10.20.20.101:3001/cardano-cli -O /home/n/preview/bin/cardano-cli
 ```
-We need to ensure the binaries are executable
+We need to ensure the binaries are executable, as follows:

 ```
 chmod +x /home/n/preview/bin/cardano-node /home/n/preview/bin/cardano-cli
 ```
-Lastly, let's check the versions
+Lastly, let's check the versions:

 ```
 cardano-cli --version
 ```
-You should see the following output
+You should see the following output:

 ![cli](/img/cli1.png)